Plantagenet Of York

 Parliament passed the Act of Titulus Regius, ratifying Richard's claim to the throne and bastardising Edward IV's children.
 To acquire a trusted ally, Richard married his illegitimate daughter, Katherine, to the Earl of Huntingdon and promoted him to high office in Wales.
 The King relied in the north on the Earls of Westmorland and Northumberland, and Lord Stanley, an unwise action, since the latter was married to Henry Tudor's mother, Lady Margaret Beaufort.

 By the spring of 1485 the King was aware that Henry Tudor planned a further invasion.
-He waited at Nottingham for news, to ensure the loyalty of Lord Stanley, he kept his eldest son, George, Lord Strange, hostage by his side.
+Tudor, now in Paris, had secured the support of the French regent Anne of Beaujeu, who supplied him troops with troops for an invasion of England.
+Richard waited at Nottingham for news, to ensure the loyalty of Lord Stanley, whom he now distrusted, he kept his eldest son, George, Lord Strange, hostage by his side.